 Iverson C. Bell (1916-1984)

-Iverson C. Bell was born in northeast Texas in 1916 and after graduating high school, began his undergraduate education at Kansas State University.
+Dr. Iverson C. Bell was born in northeast Texas in 1916 and after graduating high school, began his undergraduate education at Kansas State University.
 He left KSU to serve in the US Army during World War II and returned from war to complete his education at Wayne State University in Detroit.
 In 1949, using his GI bill benefits, Bell earned his DVM from Michigan State University.
 After graduation, Dr. Bell went on to be a founding professor of Small Animal Medicine at Tuskegee University School of Veterinary Medicine.
 After relocating to Indiana to start a family, Dr. Bell built a private veterinary practice which would thrive for 35 years under his management.
 Dr. Bell was very active in veterinary leadership, political and social justice organizations.
 He held several positions within the Indiana Veterinary Medical Association and served with honor as the Vice President of the AVMA from 1971-1973.
 Dr. Bell valued education, working as a mentor to countless future veterinarians and helping to found the Purdue University School of Veterinary Medicine.
 He held a vast array political leadership positions including those for fair housing and criminal justice, and was honored with an ambassadorship to Nigeria by President John F. Kennedy.
 Throughout his life, Dr. Bell worked hard to combat the discrimination of his era, serving as chairman of the executive board his local chapter of the NAACP.
 In recognition of his accomplishments as a veterinarian and champion of the marginalized, a biannual Iverson Bell Symposium is held by the AAVMC, honoring and continuing his commitment to diversity within veterinary medicine.
+Learn more about Dr. Bell.

 (Thank you to Dean Lloyd for recommending that Dr. Bell be honored in our series)